 Overall Equipment Effectiveness (OEE) is used to monitor manufacturing effectiveness.

 OEE Availability is the ratio between the actual runtime and planned production time.
 The planned production time does not include breaks, lunches, and other pre-arranged time a production line or process may be down.
+Anytime equipment is not running when it was planned to be is an inefficiency that is reflected in the Availability.

 If a line is run for one 8-hour shift with two 15-minute breaks and one 30-minute lunch, then the planned production time is 7 hours (determined from 8 hours – 15-minute break – 15-minute break – 30-minute lunch).
 If during the production run, there are 25 downtime events totaling 45 minutes of downtime, then the runtime is 6 hours, 15 minutes (derived from 7 hours of scheduled time – 45 minutes).
 The OEE Availability equals 89%, calculated from actual runtime divided by the scheduled runtime, or 6 hours, 15 minutes divided by 7 hours.